Anjanaa03/WalmartsalesAnalysis/README.md

 > Conduct analysis on the data to understand the different product lines, the products lines performing best and the product lines that need to be improved.

-2. Sales Analysis

-> This analysis aims to answer the question of the sales trends of product.
-The result of this can help use measure the effectiveness of each sales strategy the business applies and what modificatoins are needed to gain more sales.

-3. Customer Analysis

-> This analysis aims to uncover the different customers segments, purchase trends and the profitability of each customer segment.

 ## Approach Used